gemforce-team/gemforce/README.md

 * leechcombine  : makes leech combines from scratch
 * managem_alone : makes managem combines and specces (alone) from scratch
 * managembuild  : builds managem tables
+* mgexactbuild  : builds the exact managem tables
 * mgfast1build  : builds a fast managem combine table
 * mgfast2build  : builds a fast managem combine table
 * mgsloppybuild : builds a fast managem combine table

-### Report bugs
+### Report bugs:

 To report a bug with gemforce look at the
 [Issues page on Github](https://github.com/gemforce-team/gemforce/issues) if it was already reported.
 If your bug isn't there open a [new issue](https://github.com/gemforce-team/gemforce/issues/new).
-Remember to include all the relevant information (OS, gemforce version, etc...) and to give a reliable way to reproduce the bug.
+Be sure to include all the relevant information (OS, gemforce version, etc...) and give a reliable way to reproduce the bug.

 ### Credits: